severian5it/BoardgameNerd/README.md

 1. as a user I like to be informed about what nice old boargame from the past. :white_check_mark:
 1.  as a user I need to add a boardgame to my personal collection. :white_check_mark:
 1.  as a user I need to remove a boardgame to my personal collection. :white_check_mark:
-1.  as a user I expect to find the best fit game to the number of my friends, visualizing this information browsing for games. :white_check_mark:
+1.  as a user I expect to find the best fit game to the number of my friends, visualizing it on screen. :white_check_mark:
-1. as a user I expect to find the best fit game to the time I have, visualizing this information browsing for games. :white_check_mark:
+1. as a user I expect to find the best fit game to the time I have, visualizing  it on screen. :white_check_mark:
 1.  as a father/ mother, I need to visualize suggested age of a boardgame. :white_check_mark:
 1. as a user I like to add/update a rating to the boardgame I own. :white_check_mark:
 1.  as a user I like to add/update a review to the boardgame I own. :white_check_mark:
-1.  as a user I expect to be ableto connect to their social media channels, to be informed about new features. :white_check_mark:
+1.  as a user I expect to be able to connect to their social media channels, to be informed about new features. :white_check_mark:
 1.  as a user I expect to be easily in contact with the website manager via a contact form. :white_check_mark:
-1.  as a user I want to have informative feedback from the website regarding the interaction, including a clear information about loading status and pop up and toast when my actions are completed successfully or when my searches are empty. :white_check_mark:
+1.  as a user I want to have informative feedback from the website regarding my interaction, including  loading status , pop-up and toast when my actions are completed successfully or when my searches are empty. :white_check_mark:
-1. as a user I expect to navigate the site also from mobile or from table, in way that the site is responsive and enjoyable in different kind of device :white_check_mark:
+1. as a user I expect to navigate the site also from mobile or from tablet, in way that the site is responsive and enjoyable on different kind of device :white_check_mark:

 ## Design
 ### Framework
 - [jQuery](https://code.jquery.com/jquery/)
     - **jQuery** for its semplicity of use has been selected to improve reactivity of the site.
-It was not possible to use minified version or latest version for compatibility issues.
+It was not possible to use minified version or latest version( 3.5.1) for compatibility issues.
 - [Flask](http://flask.pocoo.org/)
-    - Flask is an elegant microframework that I leveraged along with his template engine **Jinja2**
+    - Flask is an elegant micro-framework that I leveraged along with his template engine **Jinja2**
 ### Color Scheme
 Following color Palette has been adopted; the main background color used is Crayola(`#FDCC52`) or Antique White(`#FAEBD7`) as an alternative; those two colours are dominating the application.
 Other Elements, such Button and Navbar are using Rusty Red (`#DC3445`) or a gradient of it with maximum Purple(`#7B4397`).
 Eerie Black(`#222222`) has been used as an element of contrast, in the footer or for some button.